theogrost/NUSS/README.md

 For any questions or issues, please open an issue on GitHub or contact the maintainer.

-We hope you find NUSS useful for your text processing tasks!
+I hope you find NUSS useful for your text processing tasks!